UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    ![Create new networking resource](images/azs-browser-networking-create.png)

-4. In the **Create virtual network** blade, enter the following information:
+4. In the *Create virtual network* blade, enter the following information:

-    - *Basics*
+    - **Basics** tab

         - **Subscription** - This is your UKCloud for Microsoft Azure subscription and will be pre-populated by default.

-        - **Resource Group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop out window.
+        - **Resource group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop out window.

         - **Name** - The name of the virtual network.